dleclercpro/BerlinLEAPerformanceMonitor/README.md

 error, using time buckets.

 - ``InfiniteSpinnerError`` A loading spinner was shown for more than 2 minutes (after this time, I would assume any user to have left the portal)
-- ``ElementMissingFromPageError`` A web element (e.g. button, checkbox) was expected on the bot's path, but wasn't detected (i.e. either a UI bug, or it never loaded)
+- ``MissingElementError`` A web element (e.g. button, checkbox) was expected on the bot's path, but wasn't detected (i.e. either a UI bug, or it never loaded)
-- ``BackToFindAppointmentPageError`` After submitting their request for an appointment, a loading spinner appears, yet nothing happens: said user is redirected to the previous form page
+- ``NoResultsError`` After submitting their request for an appointment, a loading spinner appears, yet nothing happens: said user is redirected to the previous form page
 - ``UIError`` The expected page structure was broken (e.g. hundreds, if not thousands, of duplicated buttons)
 - ``ConstructionWorkError`` There are currently construction works on LEA's portal.
 However, I have observed the indicated times (i.e. when the construction works started and when they should end) to be most often erroneous.
 - ``InternalServerError`` The LEA servers are responding with the standard HTTP status code 500, "which indicates that the server encountered an unexpected condition that prevented it from fulfilling the request."
 [1]